Annie Rivieccio

 Annie Rivieccio (born 1962) is an American bodybuilder and personal trainer.
 She competed at the Ms. Olympia in 2005–2007 with the best result of third place in 2006.
 She won the NPC Nationals in 2003 and New York Pro Championship in 2005.
-She started her bodybuilder career in 1986, aged 24, and later also competed in Olympic weightlifting and powerlifting.
+She started her bodybuilding career in 1986, aged 24, and later also competed in Olympic weightlifting and powerlifting.